Aralkylamine N-acetyltransferase: The chemical reactions catalyzed by AANAT

 The primary chemical reaction that is catalyzed by aralkylamine N-acetyltransferase uses two substrates, acetyl-CoA and serotonin.
-AANAT catalyzes the transfer of the acetyl group of Acetyl-CoA to the primary amine of serotonin, thereby producing CoA and N-acetylserotonin.
+AANAT catalyzes the transfer of the acetyl group of acetyl-CoA to the primary amine of serotonin, thereby producing CoA and N-acetylserotonin.
 In humans, other endogenous substrates of the enzyme include specific trace amine neuromodulators, namely phenethylamine, tyramine, and tryptamine, in turn forming N-acetylphenethylamine, N-acetyltyramine, and N-acetyltryptamine.

 In the biosynthesis of melatonin, N-acetylserotonin is further methylated by another enzyme, N-acetylserotonin O-methyltransferase (ASMT) to generate melatonin.
-The N-acetyltransferase reaction has been suggested to be the rate-determining step, and thus Serotonin N-acetyltransferase has emerged as a target for inhibitor design (see below).
+The N-acetyltransferase reaction has been suggested to be the rate-determining step, and thus serotonin N-acetyltransferase has emerged as a target for inhibitor design (see below).

-AANAT obeys an ordered ternary-complex mechanism.
+AANAT obeys an ordered ternary complex mechanism.
 The substrates bind sequentially (ordered) with acetyl-CoA binding to the free enzyme followed by the binding of serotonin to form the ternary complex.
 After the transfer of the acetyl group has occurred, the products are orderly released with N-acetyl-serotonin first and CoA last.

 Structure

 Arylkylamine N-acetyltransferase is a monomeric polypeptide with a length of 207 amino acid residues, and with a molecular weight of 23,344 daltons.
-The secondary structure consists of alpha helices and beta sheets.
-It is 28 percent helical (10 helices; 60 residues) and 23 percent beta sheet (9 strands; 48 residues).
-This family shares four conserved sequence motifs designated A-D. Motif B serves as the location of the serotonin binding slot.
+The secondary structure consists of α helices and β sheets.
+It is 28% helical (10 helices; 60 residues) and 23% β sheet (9 strands; 48 residues).
+This family shares four conserved sequence motifs designated A–D. Motif B serves as the location of the serotonin binding slot.
 The structure was determined by X-ray diffraction.